hertzsprung/cutcell-advection/src/slant-cell-advection/notes.md

 What are the potential advantages of our slanted cell mesh technique?
 - Mesh is straightforward to construct
 - Cells are long in the direction of flow (kirkpatrick2003 section 2.3.4 has a nice sentence on this w.r.t.
-CFL criterion)
+CFL criterion, adcroft1997 also mentions this on p.
+2313)
 - Cells aligned in columns (potentially good for Dynamo and maybe others)
 - No special numerics required (unlike Jebens and Steppeler)